-MODULE m1 interfaces declarations of data structures data declarations CONTAINS subroutines and functions END MODULE m1

-MODULE m2 interfaces declarations of data structures data declarations CONTAINS subroutines and functions END MODULE m2

-MODULE m3

-PROGRAM title USE MODULE m1,m2,.. declarations body of main program CONTAINS internal subroutines and functions END PROGRAM title
+module ml interfaces declarations of data structures data declarations contains subroutines and functions end module ml module m2interfaces declarations of data structures data declarations contains subroutines and functions end module m2module m3... program title use module m1, m2, ...declarations body of main program contains internal subroutines and functions end program title

-Each set of programs is in a module.
-If there is a common data to all programs together with corresponding subroutines and functions, it can be put together in one module.
-Once a program (or a module) accesses a module, all the variables become known to that program and matching of arguments is verified automatically.
+Each set of program units is in a module.
+If there is a common data to all program units together with corresponding subroutines and functions, it can be put together in one module.
+Once a program unit (or a module) accesses a module, all the variables become known to that program unit and matching of arguments is verified automatically.